 2) The beaches of the Eastern, Southern and Western Peloponnese: the eastern coastline Kyparisia, Kaifas, Amaliada, Zacharo.
 To the south: Pylos, Koroni, Kalamata, Stoupa.
 On the west, Astros, Kyveri, Drepano, Tolo and Porto Heli, Corinth, Porto Germeno, Psatha, Loutraki, Limni Vouliagmeni and the islands of Spetses and Poros.

-3) Attica: the beaches on the Athenian Riviera: from Faliro all the way to Vouliagmeni, Kavouri, to the northeast Dilesi, Chalkoutsi, Artemida and Porto Rafti.
+3) Yes, you could find beaches near Athens to swim in the winter.
+Attica: the beaches on the Athenian Riviera: from Faliro all the way to Vouliagmeni, Kavouri, to the northeast Dilesi, Chalkoutsi, Artemida and Porto Rafti.

 4) Greek islands: Rhodes, Kastellorizo, Lesvos, Chios, Samos, Kalymnos.